viancavarma/326-Team-5/m2/ui-diagrams.md

 This feature provides personalized advice, helping users to stay aligned with their savings goals by offering helpful suggestions.

 ## Notes Screen
-The Notes screen provides a simple and intuitive interface for users to track important financial reminders and tasks related to their budgeting or saving goals.
+The Notes screen provides a simple and intuitive interface for users to track important financial reminders and items related to their budgeting or saving goals.
 ![7](https://github.com/user-attachments/assets/f66cfa09-5e28-48c4-bf31-d27a6588a7fb)
-The right side of the screen displays a task management section where users can create and check off specific financial tasks.
-A "Submit" button at the bottom of the task section allows users to update their tasks list, providing a straightforward way to track progress.
-The left-side navigation is consistent with the other screens, giving users quick access to other features.
-This screen enables users to jot down important financial notes and stay on top of their savings strategies by managing actionable tasks.
+Allows the user to track their monthly or weekly expenses in a planner.
+Users can add or remove items from their lists, and the items will save when they leave the page.
+On the right side, users can keep track of future expenses or items they want to buy.
+This feature allows the user to write down and keep track of their current and future purchases.